-Summer is approaching and fast.
-Many of you are finally taking a few weeks off to travel.
-Ok, so maybe not many, but at least a handful.
-Hopefully a generous handful.
-No matter where you’ll be traveling, the essentials remain the same.
-So before we say Bon Voyage we want to make sure you’re all ready-set-go with our “Backpacker’s Guide to a Perfect Trip” (If only so you don’t look like a complete idiot when you interact with locals.)
+Summer is approaching and fast, and no matter where you’ll be traveling, the essentials remain the same.
+So before we say Bon Voyage we want to make sure you’re all ready-set-go with our “Backpacker’s Guide to a Perfect Trip” (if only so you don’t look like a complete idiot when you interact with locals.)

 2. The Cultural Crash Course

 Even if it’s just the Wikipedia page.
 Try learning some basic conversational words; it will show you’ve put forth some effort.
 At least know how to say ‘beer’ in the home country’s language… there’s an App for that.